To be considered for the Advanced Standing program, the following requirements must be met:

 The personal statement component of your application to the MSW Program at Loyola University Chicago School of Social Work will be used to assess your writing, critical thinking, and capacity for self-awareness in terms of readiness for graduate-level work and supervised practice in the field.

 The personal statement must be a comprehensive essay that addresses all the questions posed in the three topics below.
 You should submit one well-developed 1500-word, double-spaced personal statement.

 Topic 1: Describe your understanding of the social work profession.
 How have you incorporated the values of service and social justice (held by the profession) in your human service experiences and interactions with others?

 Topic 2: Discuss your career interests and goals.
 In what population or area of social work practice are you interested?
 How will a Social Work education from Loyola University Chicago School of Social Work prepare you for work in your area of interest?
 What do you hope to accomplish with an MSW?

 Topic 3: Discuss your timing to pursue a graduate program now.
 What personal and/or professional factors have led you to want to pursue an MSW now?
 How do you intend to complete the program?
 How do you plan to balance the academic and field responsibilities of the program with outside responsibilities and obligations?
 How will you finance your studies?

-If you are a transfer student currently or previously enrolled in a MSW program elsewhere, in addition to addressing the questions above in your personal statement, please address you interest in transferring to Loyola University Chicago School of Social Work from your current or past institution.
+If you are a transfer student currently or previously enrolled in an MSW program elsewhere, in addition to addressing the questions above in your personal statement, please address your interest in transferring to Loyola University Chicago School of Social Work from your current or past institution.

-- International Students: Additional language requirement may apply.
+- International Students: Additional language requirements may apply.
 Please see additional details here.